First Time in Da Nang? Here's What You Need to Know Before You Go.

 How approachable locals are even with limited English.

-How easy it is to explore without rushing.
+How easy it is to get around the city without rushing.

 How connected daily life is to the sea with dawn swims and fishing boats.